-During the financial year SEGC was a non-representative defendant in the BBY liquidators' application to the court for various orders and directions that will affect the amount of the overall shortfall and the amount of the shortfall in the CSAs that may be covered by the NGF.
+SEGC was a non-representative defendant in the BBY liquidators' application to the court for various orders and directions that will affect the amount of the overall shortfall and the amount of the shortfall in the CSAs that may be covered by the NGF.
 These broadly related to pooling of CSAs prior to distribution and indemnification of both the representative defendants and the liquidators fees from the CSAs.
 The application was heard in early 2017.
 Judgement was handed down in early 2018.
 As a result of the judgment, the CSAs relating to the equities and exchange traded options product lines will not be pooled with other product lines prior to distribution.
-Still at issue, however, is the distribution of costs of the proceedings and costs related to distribution of CSAs.
+Most matters in the proceedings have been finalised and the BBY liquidators are calling for proofs of claim.
+SEGC expects that the Fund will receive recoveries in relation to the liquidation of BBY Ltd against certain claims paid.
+If compensation is paid in respect of a claim, SEGC is subrogated to the extent of that payment to the claimant's rights and remedies in relation to the loss to which the claim relates (refer section 892F of the Corporations Act).
+The quantum of the recoveries and the timing of payment is uncertain.

-To date, most of the claims received by SEGC in connection with BBY have been made under:
+Most of the claims received by SEGC in connection with BBY were made under:

-- subdivision 4.3 of Part 7.5 of the Corporations Regulations where it is alleged that BBY, as the dealer, has failed to provide to the claimants the quoted securities purchased or the proceeds of sale, or has otherwise failed to complete a transaction because of BBY's suspension; or - subdivision 4.9 of Part 7.5 of the Corporations Regulations where losses are alleged to have resulted from BBY's insolvency and its failure to meet its obligations in respect of property (usually money or securities) that had been entrusted to or received by it in the course of, or in connection with, its business of dealing in securities.
+• subdivision 4.3 of Part 7.5 of the Corporations Regulations - where it is alleged that BBY, as the dealer, has failed to provide to the claimants the quoted securities purchased or the proceeds of sale, or has otherwise failed to complete a transaction because of BBY's suspension; or subdivision 4.9 of Part 7.5 of the Corporations Regulations - where losses are alleged to have resulted from BBY's insolvency and its failure to meet its obligations in respect of property (usually money or securities) that had been entrusted to or received by it in the course of, or in connection with, its business of dealing in securities.